The future of California student-athletes in CIF eligibility disputes, NCAA investigations, and NIL contract negotiations.

 A middle-aged man in a dark suit, white shirt, and colorful striped tie standing on a balcony with one hand resting on the railing, smiling at the camera with a cityscape background including buildings and a sign that reads 'Santa Fe'.

-Mark Amador, a seasoned trial lawyer, brings over three and a half decades of experience from the San Diego District Attorney's Office.
-He focuses on guiding families through intricate appeal procedures and, when necessary, utilizes his aggressive trial approach, to build strong cases and secure favorable outcomes.
+Mark Amador is one of California’s top trial attorneys, having conducted over 100 trials in his prestigious career, including numerous high-profile cases.
+He joined Wingert Grebing Brubaker & Walshok following a distinguished career in public service as a prosecutor in the Office of the San Diego District Attorney.
+He focuses on guiding families through intricate appeal procedures and, when necessary, utilizes his aggressive trial approach to build strong cases and secure favorable outcomes.

 Licenses: